1963 South Vietnamese coup d'état: Capture of loyalist officers

 Another leading officer who stayed loyal to Diệm was Colonel Cao Văn Viên, commander of the airborne brigade.
 Viên had been unaware of the plot, and the generals had discussed whether to assassinate him during their planning phase because they knew he was a Diệmist.
 However, Đính, who played mahjong with Viên's wife, convinced Minh to not have Viên liquidated, and promised that Viên would not oppose the coup. Đính's prediction that Viên would acquiesce was incorrect.
 Viên "broke down completely" and took off his insignia and handed it to Minh in resignation.
-He was then taken into custody, and sentenced to death.
+He was then brutally beaten and arrested, and subsequently sentenced to death.
 Viên had planned with Diệm to allow the president to take refuge at his home in the event of a coup, but the offer was moot as rebels surrounded Viên's house after taking him into custody.
 Viên narrowly avoided execution and was released and returned to command after the coup.
-General Khang, the commander of the marine brigade, was also put under arrest for remaining loyal to Diệm, as was the head of the RVNAF Đỗ Khắc Mai, and the National Police chief.
+General Khang, the commander of the marine brigade, was also brutally beaten and arrested for remaining loyal to Diệm, as was the head of the RVNAF Đỗ Khắc Mai, and the National Police chief.

 After the loyalists were taken away, Minh read the coup proclamation and his objectives and taped it and asked the other officers to sign the papers.
 They then spoke into the recorder, identifying themselves as supporters of the coup.
 Minh told his subordinates to have copies made of the original, and hid the copies in several places so that his accomplices could not claim that they were not involved if the putsch failed.
 Minh was to play them over the radio later that day.